StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/element_at.md

 Returns the element at the specified position (index) from a given array.
 If any parameter is NULL or if the position does not exist, the result is NULL.

 This function is the alias of the subscript operator `[]`.
+It is supported from v3.0 onwards.

 If you want to retrieve a value from a key-value pair in a map, see [element_at](../map-functions/element_at.md).

-This function is supported from v3.0 onwards.

 ## Syntax